 The city’s main street is filled with shops, restaurants, and beautiful river views.
 From leather goods and jewelry to quirky gifts and decorations, New Hope is full of all the things you didn’t know you needed.

 Stop by New Hope Apparel for women’s clothes and gifts, or support an independent bookstore by browsing the new releases at Farley’s Bookshop, a mainstay of the city for over 50 years.
-Check out the bath bombs and shower steamers at The Soap Opera Company or visit the unique Celt-Iberia Traders for an eclectic mix of Irish and Spanish art and gifts—from wool sweaters to ceramics, they have lots of art and special items to choose from.
+Take a look at the creations at Diana Michaels Jewelry or visit Ditto Vintage for unique clothing and accessories.

 Grab a bite at Ferry Market

 For locally roasted coffee, wine, or a bite to eat from over 10 different vendors, the Ferry Market is the place to go.
-Lima Fusion offers Peruvian specialties, The Vegan Butcher has plant-based and gluten-free options, New Hope Pizza serves scratch-made flatbreads, and there are many other delicious dishes to try.
-Indoor and outdoor options are available along with great views of the river.
+Lima Fusion offers Peruvian specialties, The Good Gyro has Mediterranean and Middle Eastern dishes, Market Pizza serves handmade flatbreads, and there are many other delicious things to try.
+There is even an outpost of local brewery Neshaminy Creek Brewing Company.
+Indoor and outdoor seating options are available along with great views of the river.

 Get active on the Delaware River